AthenZ/athenz/docs/token_expiration.md

 ```

 If the domain administrator has specified a max token expiry mins of 90 to `sales` domain,
-then ZTS will only issue access and role tokens with a maximum expiry of 90 mins even if
+then ZTS will only issue access tokens with a maximum expiry of 90 mins even if
 the principal is requesting a longer one.

 The exception to this rule is if the domain administrator has also specified a value for